 The accident knocked out power and disabled elevators in the mine, which is built like an underground city, complete with trains, trucks and cars.

-"I'm happy now because we are out and we are alive," said Granny Makau, one of the miners who was trapped inside Elandstrand New Mine, north of Johannesburg.
-"No one died so we are happy."
+"I'm happy now because we are out and we are alive," said Granny Makau, one of the freed miners and one of scores of women working at Elandstrand.

-Video footage at the mouth of the mine showed workers in hard hats and overalls, exiting a small secondary shaft in groups of about 75.
-As each lift surfaced, paramedics were seen offering food, water and medical attention, if necessary.
-In addition, paramedics have entered the mine and are treating workers waiting to leave.
+Video footage at the mouth of the mine showed workers in hard hats and overalls exiting a small secondary shaft in groups of about 75.
+As each lift surfaced, paramedics were seen offering a sandwich, water and medical attention.
+Paramedics were earlier entering the mine and treating workers waiting to leave.

 According to an official South African government Web site, 202 workers died in mine accidents in 2005, with another 3,961 suffering injuries.

-"We're not proud of those statistics at all," Briggs said, in response to the nationwide numbers.
+"We're not proud of those statistics at all," Briggs said.
 "At Harmony, we have improved over the last three years but we need to keep working at it and keep improving it."

-According to the government's Web site, the 2005 safety numbers were a great improvement from 1995, when 533 miners died and 7,000 were injured.
+According to the government's Web site, the 2005 safety numbers were an improvement from 1995, when 533 miners died and 7,000 were injured.